tatkaal/DigitalNepalVisualization/README.md

 # Digital Nepal Visualization

-> **A Mixed Reality demonstration for visualizing geographical and governmental project data of Nepal in an immersive environment.**
+> **A Mixed Reality demonstration for visualizing geographical and governmental project data of Nepal in an immersive environment using dell visor/Hololens.**

 ---